Managing Prison Health Care Spending

 Pew found that prison health care spending in these 44 states totaled $6.5 billion in 2008, out of $36.8 billion in overall institutional correctional expenditures.
 Most states’ correctional health care spending increased substantially from fiscal 2001 to 2008, the years included in the BJS report:

-- Spending increased in 42 of the 44 states, with median growth of 52 percent.
-In a dozen states, prison health expenditures grew 90 percent or more.
-Only Texas and Illinois experienced inflation-adjusted decreases in this spending area.
+- Spending increased in 42 of the 44 states, with median growth of 49 percent.
+In 11 states, prison health expenditures grew 90 percent or more.

 - In 39 of the states, prison health care costs claimed a larger share of the total institutional corrections budget, increasing, on average, from 10 percent in fiscal 2001 to 15 percent in fiscal 2008.
 Maine, Nevada, North Dakota, Oklahoma, and West Virginia were the only exceptions.